aiyus2020/Darey-devops/README.md

 ## 👨‍💻 About Me

-I'm **Aiyus Ediagbonya**, a DevOps enthusiast with a passion for cloud automation, CI/CD, and solving real-world problems using infrastructure as code.
+I'm **Aiyudubie Ediagbonya**, a DevOps enthusiast with a passion for cloud automation, CI/CD, and solving real-world problems using infrastructure as code.

 📫 Reach me:
 📧 [aiyusboss@gmail.com](mailto:aiyusboss@gmail.com)